____________________________________

 Adventures / Setting Guides:

-Those marked with an asterisk (*) are older, messier, overly cluttered and might be subject to change and merger as I clean up the D&D articles.
+Those marked with an asterisk (*) are older, messier, overly cluttered and will be subject to change and merger as I clean up the D&D articles.

 OLDER EDITIONS